Wireless Safety - Things To Keep In Mind!

 and approaching everyone on the planet(!) has

 a cell phone, and sometimes even more than one.
-That said,
+Not to

 widespread adoption does not mean that all of our concerns mysteriously